If you're a graduate student, please see our Graduate Internships page.

-Gain additional experience and credit for up to 3 semester hours through internships at newspapers, magazines, book publishing companies, television and radio stations, web companies, advertising and public relations agencies, and large and small businesses throughout the Dallas–Fort Worth region and the nation.
+Gain additional experience and credit for 1, 2 or 3 semester hours through internships at newspapers, magazines, book publishing companies, television and radio stations, web companies, advertising and public relations agencies, and large and small businesses throughout the Dallas-Fort Worth region and the nation.

 The internship program maintains strong ties with industry leaders in the Dallas-Fort Worth region, which provides students with excellent networking opportunities.

-The Mayborn School of Journalism offers journalism internships and jobs at the UNT Eagle Network.
+The Mayborn School of Journalism offers journalism internships and jobs at the Handshake link on the UNT Eagle Careers webpage.
 Students and alumni can log-in to see all listings for internships and part-time and full-time jobs.
 Students currently enrolled at UNT will use their EUID and password.
-Alumni can access the Eagle Network by registering on the log-in page.
+Alumni can access Eagle Careers by registering on the log-in page.

 The school provides the services of a full-time career specialist who assists students with internship, job, professional and academic opportunities.
 To visit with a UNT Career Development Specialist about careers, resume creation, or any related advice, please contact the Career Center at 940-565-2105.

 REGISTRATION DEADLINE FOR SUMMER 2022 INTERNSHIPS IS MONDAY, MAY 30, 2022.